 These oats porridge are made on your stovetop but don’t worry, we have included microwave instructions too.
 It perfect balanced breakfast that will leave you feeling content.

 All the flavors of traditional cake — cinnamon, brown sugar, walnuts and carrots, make this a whole new way to dig into breakfast.
 It's a tasty way to get an entire serving of vegetables in at the beginning of the day.
-Looking for more ways in add carrots into your diet?
-Check out this carrot oatmeal cookies, carrot walnut cake or Thai carrot soup.

 This porridge not only will satisfy your sweet tooth, but also keep you full until lunch.
 Plus, it requires just a handful of easy pantry ingredients and is made without pineapple.